 I love long, lazy weekend breakfasts.
 I eat pretty much the same thing every morning during the week, so I like trying something different on Saturdays and Sundays to keep things interesting.
 My current favourite is a pancake that I invented when I first found out I had high cholesterol.
 It’s really easy to make, and doesn’t involve much preparation, which leaves lots of time to eat, relax and enjoy not having to go to work.

 Oats and flaxseeds contain soluble fibre, which actively lowers bad cholesterol.
 Combined with the protein-rich eggs, they make a very healthy, satisfying and filling breakfast pancake.
 You can then add nuts, seeds, berries or yoghurt, which will make it even more nutritious and will keep you full for hours.

 The most important thing with this recipe is to use a good non-stick pan, so that you don’t need to use much oil.
-If you use a small frying pan, it’ll be easier to turn over, but now that I’ve got the hang of it I use a large pan so that it’s nice and thin, like a normal pancake.
+A pancake pan or frying pan that’s about 25cm in diameter will work best, as you’ll get the perfect thickness to be able to turn it over easily.

 - Serves: 1

 - Cooking time: 5 mins

 - Olive oil spray

 - 2 medium eggs

 - 1 pinch salt

 - Break one of the eggs into a mug, then remove the yolk from the other one and add just the egg white to the mug.